im-a-Cloud/RPG-Manager/README.md

 -Yeah... it took longer than i thought, some stuff happened and i was kinda stuck with the code, but i realized what was wrong(Programming is so fun XD), anyway item now have a mininum and maximum cost(0-200000 gold) and weight(0-250 kg)

+11/01/2024

+-Did you ever in the middle of doing something you realized, hey... i should have done other thing before this, well this happened today and while i was doing the attributes of Personagem i remembred that i didn't make the Pericias(Skills), so i did then, you can create and add by passing the name and the key attribute, for now i will assume the only skills displayed on the characther are the trained for the sake of better viewing

 TODO
 -Data persistence(i kinda did it with pgAdmin but i was dumb and put my password on the pgAdmin, so yeah... i will change afterwards)